RUL 05.67.400 – Department of Communication Reappointment, Promotion and Tenure Standards and Procedures

 7.3.1 Candidates seeking reappointment, promotion and tenure should meet with the department head to review procedures in February or March prior to reappointment, promotion, and tenure.

-7.3.2 Assistant professors seeking promotion and tenure will meet with the department head to develop list of potential external reviewers.
-The University requires five letters of external review be submitted as part of each candidate’s dossier when seeking promotion and tenure.
+7.3.2 Assistant professors seeking promotion and tenure will meet with the department head to develop a list of potential external reviewers.
+The university requires five letters of external review be submitted as part of each candidate’s dossier when seeking promotion and tenure.
 The purpose of these letters is to supplement the department’s evaluation of the candidate.
-To select these reviewers, the candidate will first submit five names of possible reviewers to the department head, who will share the list with selected members of the department voting faculty in (or related to) the candidate’s area(s) of expertise.
+To select these reviewers, the candidate will first submit five names of possible reviewers to the department head, who will share the list with selected members of the DVF in (or related to) the candidate’s area(s) of expertise.
 This list shall not include the candidate’s dissertation advisor or consistent scholarly collaborators.
-Working with the department head, the selected members of the department voting faculty will compose a list of five additional names.
+Working with the department head, the selected members of the DVF will compose a list of five additional names.
 Working with the candidate, the department head will select three mutually acceptable reviewers from each list.
 Letters will be solicited from five of these six proposed external reviewers.
 The department head will strive to choose a minimum of three reviewers from the field of communication.
 It is recommended that solicitations take place no later than the end of April prior to review.
 If potential reviewers decline, the department head will confer with the candidate to select additional reviewers until the target of five is obtained.

 7.3.3 Associate professors announce their intentions to seek promotion to professor.
 Faculty holding the rank of associate professor may confer with the department head concerning intent to seek promotion.
-If the candidate believes he/she meets the standards of the department for promotion to professor and wishes to be considered for promotion, the candidate shall announce by letter to the professors in the department his/her intention to seek promotion in the next fall semester following receipt of the letter.
+If the candidate believes they meet the standards of the department for promotion to professor and wishes to be considered for promotion, the candidate shall announce by letter to the professors in the department their intention to seek promotion in the next fall semester following receipt of the letter.
 The letter shall be accompanied by at least a complete curriculum vita.
-The professors may then meet and advise the candidate concerning his/her progress toward promotion.
+The professors may then meet and advise the candidate concerning their progress toward promotion.
 While the advice of the professors is not binding upon the candidate, it provides a constructive base upon which potential candidates can build successful promotion strategies.
 Such advice is intended to discourage premature applications.

 7.4 Late Spring and Summer Prior to Review